This post was originally published on November 15, 2019, and updated most recently on May 25, 2021.

 Look at the Estimate At Completion (or EAC for short) and the Budget at Completion (BAC).

-The BAC is the total of every single budget allocated to the project.
+The BAC is the total of every single budget you allocate to the project.
 Remember, it should always equal the same as the project’s Total Value.
 If not, your analysis will be inaccurate.

 The EAC is the actual cost to date and an estimate for the completion of the remaining work.
 The goal here is to accurately predict the cost at project completion.